 They Have Teams of Attorneys

 Trucking companies often have legal teams ready to defend them.
 These attorneys are experienced in shifting blame, disputing liability, or finding loopholes to weaken your case.
-Without a lawyer, you’re at a significant disadvantage.
+Without a lawyer of your own, you’re at a significant disadvantage.

 Evidence Can Be Lost or Withheld